1. General Information

 Once the certificate is installed, double-click on the .appx file in the temporary directory to install the app on your PC.

 The blue and red buttons on the main page perform the following functions:

 - calibration -- takes you the Calibration Center where the servo target values are entered.

 - configuration -- takes you to the Configuration Center where the parameters responsible for image and color recognition can be viewed, and changed if necessary.

 - analysis -- performs image and color recognition of the most recent set of photographs stored in a PDF file on the device's hard drive.
-Use this function to instantly test changes in the configuration parameters.
+In the default Auto-Config mode, this feature is disabled.